-What are the stages of the menstrual cycle?
+What are the phases of the menstrual cycle?

 Well, first your womb (or ‘uterus’) develops a mucous membrane – the endometrial lining – in preparation to receive a fertilised egg.
 Then ovulation occurs, when one of your ovaries releases an egg (or ‘ovum’), which then makes its way along one of your fallopian tubes towards the womb.
 This takes a few days.
 If, along the way, the egg meets a sperm, it can become fertilised, and you can get pregnant.
 If this egg doesn’t become fertilised, the body expels the egg, mucous lining and some blood, which is your period.
 Bleeding starts around 14 days after ovulation, and on average lasts 3-5 days, with the heaviest flow in the first two days.